The ankle joint combines the fibula and tibia with the adrenal ankle anatomy gland-talus and foot bone.

 Each of the five metatarsal bones has a tubular shape.
 They distinguish between the base, body, and head.
 The body of any metatarsal bone resembles a trihedral prism in shape.
 The longest bone is the second, the shortest, and the thickest is the first.

-On the bases of the metatarsal bones there are articular surfaces that serve to articulate with the bones of the tarsus, as well as with adjacent metatarsal bones, and on the heads are articular surfaces for articulation with the proximal [eg.end, phalanx] – (proximal) – a point on a limb (edge of a bone or muscle) or an entire structure (phalanx, muscle), less distant from the body.
+On the bases of the metatarsal bones, there are articular surfaces that serve to articulate with the bones of the tarsus, as well as with adjacent metatarsal bones, and on the heads are articular surfaces for articulation with the proximal [eg.end, phalanx] – (proximal) – a point on a limb (edge of a bone or muscle) or an entire structure (phalanx, power), less distant from the body.
 Antonym – distal … click for details .. phalanges of fingers.
-All metatarsal bones on the back are easy to feel, as they are covered with a relatively thin layer of soft tissue.
 The bones are located in different planes and form an arch in the transverse direction.

 Toes consist of phalanges.
 As on the brush, the first toe has two phalanges, and the rest – three.
-Often two phalanges of the fifth finger are fused together so that its skeleton can have two phalanges.
 There are proximal, middle, and distal phalanges.
 Their significant difference from the phalanges of the brush is that they are short, especially the distal phalanges.

-On the foot, as well as on the hand, there are sesamoid bones.
+On foot, as well as on the hand, there are sesamoid bones.
 Here they are much better expressed.
-Most often they are found in the area of connection of the first and fifth metatarsal bones with proximal phalanges.
+Most often, they are found in the area of connection of the first and fifth metatarsal bones with proximal phalanges.

 Sesamoid bones increase the transverse arching of the metatarsus in its anterior section.